data-engineering-helpers/ks-cheat-sheets/data-processing/sqlmesh/README.md

   ignored by Git (so that the example may be reproduced without interfering with this Git repository)

-* In addition, the configuration also supports the storage of the state within a local PostgreSQL database.
-Either the `local_w_pg` gateway has to be specified on every SQLMesh command, or the default gateway may be changed in the `config.yaml` configuration file

 * Change to the
   [`examples/001-simple` directory](https://github.com/data-engineering-helpers/ks-cheat-sheets/blob/main/data-processing/sqlmesh/examples/001-simple/)
   within the SQLMesh dedicated directory: